Rufous-throated dipper

-Taxonomy
+Taxonomy and systematics

-The rufous-throated dipper was described by the German ornithologist Jean Cabanis in 1882 and given the binomial name Cinclus schulzii.
+The rufous-throated dipper was described by the German ornithologist Jean Cabanis in 1882 and given the binomial Cinclus schulzii.
 The type locality is the mountain of Cerro Bayo in northern Argentina.
-The specific epithet schulzii was chosen to honour the German zoologist Friedrich W. Schulz (1866-1933) who had collected the specimen.
-The species is monotypic.
+The specific epithet schulzii was chosen to honor the German zoologist Friedrich W. Schulz (1866-1933) who had collected the type specimen.
+Various authors have misspelled the specific epithet as schulzi and schultzi.
 Of the five species now placed in the genus, a molecular genetic study has shown that the rufous-throated dipper is most closely related to the other South American species, the white-capped dipper (Cinclus leucocephalus).